-Your personal & employment information
+Your personal and employment information

-Section 1 of your statement will show your full name, date of birth and other personal details.
+Section I of your statement will show your full name, date of birth and other personal details.

-Remember, these details are as of 31 March 2020, so if you've made a change since that date, it will not show on this statement.
+Remember, these details are on 31 March 2022, so if you have made a change since that date, it will not show on this statement.